TL;DR

 Sephora’s AI transformation journey in the retail industry

+Sephora had been an early adopter of technology and has continually included it in their overall strategy.
+For instance, they launched their first website in the US in 1999.
 In 2015, Sephora launched the Sephora Innovation Lab, which marked the beginning of AI technology integration within their strategies.
 This lab pooled together executives from product, design, and marketing to create customer experiences that revolutionized the beauty retail industry.
+Along with their technology partner, ModiFace, Sephora Innovation Lab employed these AI chatbots and assistants:

 1. Sephora Virtual Artist: Deemed as the most innovative and accessible mobile offering, it used AR technology, allowing customers to try thousands of Sephora products right from the mobile app, making it a highly interactive and personalized experience.
 In fact, by 2018, i.e., within 2 years of launching the app, Sephora Virtual Artist saw over 200 million shades tried on, and over 8.5 million visits to the feature.